kworkflow/patch-hub/paper/paper.md

 ## Architecture

-The patch-hub architecture can be divided into two fundamental parts:
+The `patch-hub` architecture can be divided into two fundamental parts:

 1. The core of the application, which handles all state changes triggered by user interaction.
 2. The integration with lore.kernel.org, which provides access to up-to-date patchsets.

 ### MVC (Model–View–Controller)

-The core of the application was developed following the Model–View–Controller (MVC) design pattern, where Model represents the aggregation of all application states, View represents the abstraction of how those states are rendered to the user, and Controller manages user interactions and requested actions.
+The core of the application was developed following the _Model–View–Controller_ (MVC) design pattern, where the Model represents the aggregation of all application states, the View represents the abstraction of how those states are rendered to the user, and the Controller manages user interactions and requested actions.

 #### Model

-Practically speaking, patch-hub defines a struct named App, which implements the Model layer.
+Practically speaking, `patch-hub` defines a struct named `App`, which implements the Model layer.
 In summary, it contains:

 - A `CurrentScreen` attribute, indicating the application’s active screen.
 - One struct for each possible screen the user can access (`MailingListSelection`, `BookmarkedPatchsets`, `LatestPatchsets`, `DetailsActions`, `EditConfig`).